 - Opportunities for student credentialing in technologies used

 - A six-screen video display for breaking news and real-time market updates

 - Accommodates 33 students plus faculty

 The SELL is a major enhancement supporting teaching, research, and service-learning components at the Sellinger School and the University.

 Incorporating the latest trading and investment technologies, the SELL ensures that faculty members have the best available tools for developing students’ practical knowledge and awareness of financial markets.
 Access to real-time data from diverse markets adds a real-world dimension and immediacy to concepts delivered in the classroom, reinforcing student learning and understanding.
 With faculty guidance and input from an advisory board of finance industry executives, select students will also use the SELL’s resources to manage a real portion of the University’s endowment portfolio, reporting their results each semester to the Finance Committee of the University’s Board of Trustees.
-Students will also have an opportunity to gain certification in Reuter’s Eikon, a platform expected to be used by the majority of finance firms in the coming years.
+Students will also have an opportunity to gain certification in platforms used by the majority of finance firms, including Bloomberg, Morningstar, and Capital IQ.

 Through the tools available in the SELL, Loyola faculty and students can use research methodologies including interactive surveys for marketing data and virtual environments for product simulation.
 These tools will augment the depth and breadth of ongoing faculty research, allow faculty to apply emerging information to current classes, and enhance courses at the undergraduate and graduate levels.